 With just 63 years unexpired we estimate the premium for your lease extension to range between £16,200 and £18,600 plus plus your own and the landlord's "reasonable" professional fees.

-The figure above a general guide to costs for extending a lease, but we are not able to supply a more accurate figure in the absence of detailed investigations.
-You should not use the figures in tribunal or court proceedings.
-There are no doubt additional concerns that need to be considered and clearly you want to be as accurate as possible in your negotiations.
-You should not move forward based on this information before getting professional advice.
+The figure that we have given is a general guide to costs for renewing a lease, but we are not able to provide the actual costs in the absence of comprehensive due diligence.
+Do not use the figures in a Notice of Claim or as an informal offer.
+There are no doubt additional concerns that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
+Neither should you take any other action placing reliance on this information without first getting professional advice.

 I have miscalculated my finances and am a couple of thousand pounds short a 10% deposit on my flat purchase in Llanrumney , but I am anxious go ahead.
 Do I have options?